 Key Questions to Answer

-- What do you make today?
 Your current income is a useful starting point for calculating your retirement planning savings needs.
-Odds are that the more you make today, the more savings you'll need in retirement -- thanks to the lifestyle creep prevalent in today's society.
-If you're different than most, congratulations -- you can probably have fewer savings.
+The odds are that the more you make today, the more savings you'll need in retirement—thanks to the lifestyle creep prevalent in today's society.
+If you're different than most, congratulations—you can probably have fewer savings.
 But it won't matter because you're already saving more.

-- When will you retire?
 The younger you are when you retire, the longer you can expect to live during retirement.
-This means you'll need more saved.
+This lengthy retirement means you'll need more saved.
 If you wait longer until retirement, not only will you be retired for a shorter amount of time, but you will also work more years, meaning you can save more.

-- How many years do you plan to spend in retirement?
-This is just a kinder, gentler way of asking the tough question -- how long do you plan on living?
+The number of retirement years is a kinder, gentler way of asking the tough question—how long do you plan on living?
 Based on your health and longevity expectations, you could spend 30 years or more in retirement.
 Figuring out how many years you will spend in retirement helps you figure out how much of your savings you will need to withdraw each year.

-- How much have you saved already and how old are you now?
-The younger you are and the more you have saved, the less you'll need to save in the future in order to achieve the same retirement standard of living as someone older or with less money saved up until this point.
+The younger you are and the more you have saved, the less you'll need to save in the future to achieve the same retirement standard of living as someone older or with less money saved up until this point.
 The early bird gets more than the worm.

 Determining Your Number

 The most effective retirement plans focus on more than a retirement start date.
 They establish a target retirement savings amount needed to meet your desired income goals.
 Figuring out your estimated savings needed can be somewhat of a challenge.